Street Art Trial

-We’re trialling a different approach to repainting these assets, which involves having street artists paint murals onto assets that are targeted repeatedly.
-The murals are covered with a clear protective coating to ensure they last for a long time.
+We tried a different approach to repainting these assets, which involved having street artists paint murals onto assets that were targeted repeatedly.
+The murals were covered with a clear protective coating to ensure they last for a long time.

-We believe that the murals will be respected by graffiti vandals, deterring them from defacing the murals, and will also provide the community with a unique and colourful piece of art that aligns with the feel of the neighbourhood.
+We believe that the murals are being respected by graffiti vandals, deterring them from defacing the murals, and have also provided the community with a unique and colourful piece of art that aligns with the feel of the neighbourhood.

 Street art with a local flavour

-Our street artists produce concept art for the mural based on Yarra Valley Water’s design brief.
-Artists are encouraged to incorporate their own creative personality, as well as that of the local community and Yarra Valley Water, and come up with concept art that adopts themes including wildlife, healthy lifestyle and nature.
+Our street artists produced concept art for the mural based on Yarra Valley Water’s design brief.
+Artists were encouraged to incorporate their own creative personality, as well as that of the local community and Yarra Valley Water, and came up with concept art that adopted themes including wildlife, healthy lifestyle and nature.

-We share the concept art with nearby residents and community stakeholders to get their feedback before painting of the mural begins.
+We shared the concept art with nearby residents and community stakeholders to get their feedback before beginning the painting of the murals.

-Our Street Art Trial will involve painting murals at the following locations:
+Our Street Art Trial involved painting murals at the following locations: